 Here we are again in our never-ending quest to spread the word about automated testing.
 Today’s topic is one we’ve already covered, but with a different spin: regression testing.
-While the previous post was mainly about definitions, this one will go one step further, featuring practical regression testing examples.

 By the end of the post, you’ll understand more about the benefits of regression testing and the tools and techniques you might use to create them.